 It is through this pain that all of the PCFF members have chosen to exchange their feelings of rage and revenge, helplessness, despair and the void, with activities of hope for reconciliation.

 One of the main activities, through which PCFF members seek to convey its message, is in dialogue meetings for youth and adults, in schools, community centers and other frameworks.
 The meetings are led by two PCFF members, an Israeli and a Palestinian, who tell their personal stories of bereavement and explain their choice to engage in reconciliation instead of revenge.
-Through the years, the PCFF has arranged thousands of dialogue meetings, with more than 160,000 participating youth and adults.
+Through the years, the PCFF has arranged almost 7,000 dialogue meetings, with more than 200,000 participating youth and adults.

 Each meeting lasts 90 minutes, and includes the facilitators’ personal story and their journey towards reconciliation, a short display of PCFF activities and then a time for questions and answers.
 The meetings are held in Hebrew, Arabic and English, according to the audience.